DaveBlooman/daveblooman.github.io/_posts/2016-10-09-Cloudformation updates, what's happened since you started using Terraform.md

 ## Looking good, but that mess from earlier?

-Cloudformation doesn't have baggage, it travels light, it wants a complete stack at upload time.
-I still feel the CLI tool could implement a file templating feature, but the Cloudformation team have a solution that does make it easier to substitute variables, sort of.
+CloudFormation doesn't have baggage, it travels light, it wants a complete stack at upload time.
+I still feel the CLI tool could implement a file templating feature, but the CloudFormation team have a solution that does make it easier to substitute variables, sort of.

 ```json
 {